-Nine national and international acts: Winner of the blacksheep band contest, Damian Lynn, Hunter & The Bear, Jersey Julie, The Brandos, Nazareth, Micky & The Motorcars, The Common Linnets, Saga.
+Nine national and international acts: DOTE, the winner of the blacksheep band contest, Damian Lynn, Hunter & The Bear, Jersey Julie, The Brandos, Nazareth, Micky & The Motorcars, The Common Linnets, Saga.
 Where from: Switzerland, UK, USA and Netherlands.
 Motto: “Talents meet Legends”.
 Character: Pop, Rock, Folkrock, Blues, Rock’n’Roll, Country, Fusion.
 Speciality: The ticket ist also a ticket for the tram S42 from Heilbronn-Neckarsulm-Bad Friedrichshall-Bad Wimpfen to Bad Rappenau.
 From Bad Rappenau Station a bus takes you to the festival area in Bonfeld.
 Timetable Bus-Shuttle from Bahnhof Bad Rappenau to Bonfeld: 5.45pm, 6.45pm, 7.35pm, 8.45pm.

 Damian Lynn (Switzerland)

 Saturday, 24th June, 3.35pm, Innhofbühne